PhD Bath University (1990)

 Individuals interested in research in any of the areas above or below are welcome to contact me.

 MitOX meeting.
-December 6th 2016, John Radcliffe Hospital.
+April 3rd 2020, John Radcliffe Hospital.
 This in an annual meeting which brings together mitochondrial enthusiasts from Oxford and the South East.
-Currently in it's eighth year MitOX is very popular with over 170 delegates attending last year.
+Currently in it's eleventh year MitOX is very popular with over 140 delegates attending last year.

 Collaborations within NDWRH

 Professor Joanna Poulton: Investigating the pathogenesis and treatment strategies in patients with mitochondrial disease.
-Two research grants are currently active: (i) Investigating the biology of mitochondrial DNA disease transmission to enable affected families to have healthy children (MRC) and (ii) Developing treatments for mtDNA diseases (Welcome Trust).
 Joanna and I have worked together on a wide range of projects for over 20 years

 Dr Helen Townley: Nanotherapeutic delivery of anti-cancer therapeutics.
 Project supported by Williams fund.
 Helen and I work closely developing novel nanoparticle drug combinations which can target cancer cell metabolism.
 Helen is part of NDWRH and runs a laboratory at the Begbroke Science Park.